ynput/ayon-dependencies-tool/README.md

 It is expected to run on machine that has set reasonable development environment.

-`.env` must be created with filled variables (you can use prepared skeleton `.env` in root of the repo):
+Required environment variables:
+- AYON_SERVER_URL - AYON server url
-- AYON_API_KEY=api key for service account from AYON Server
+- AYON_API_KEY - AYON api key for service account

-- AYON_SERVER_URL=Ayon server tool should communicate with
+For local development, use `.env` file.
+You can use `example_env` as base.

 The tool should ideally run automatically and listen for events on the Server OR could be run manually on machine(s).